 You will find that some developers offer incentives such as paying your stamp duty or covering the legal fees to attract customers.

-However, you should be aware that the mortgage lender will take into account any incentives that the developer is offering.
+However, you should be aware that the mortgage lender will consider any incentives that the developer is offering.
 As long as the incentives are in total not more than 5% the value of the property, there should be no issue.
-However, if it is more than 5% of the value of the property, the of some problems could come up.
+However, if it is more than 5% of the property's value, some problems could come up.

-In such a case, the mortgage lender may not lend against any amount that exceeds 5% of the value of the property.
+In such a case, the mortgage lender may not lend against any amount that exceeds 5% of the property's value.
 This can considerably impact your loan to value ratio, consequently, affecting your mortgage rates.

 Special new build mortgages

-It will be a good idea to get a mortgage broker to help you out when it comes to finding a mortgage for a new build home.
-A good mortgage broker will be aware of the products available in the market and guide you to one which provides the most value to you.
+It will be a good idea to get a mortgage broker to help you find a mortgage for a new build home.
+A good mortgage broker will be aware of the products available in the market and guide you to one that provides the most value.

 Please note that the information provided on this page: